effector/effector/README.md

 ## Introduction

-Effector is an effective multi store state manager for Javascript apps **(React/React Native/Vue/Node.js)**, that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good type support and high capacity API.
+Effector is an effective multi-store state manager for Javascript apps **(React/React Native/Vue/Node.js)**, that allows you to manage data in complex applications without the risk of inflating the monolithic central store, with clear control flow, good type support and high capacity API.
 Effector supports both **TypeScript** and **Flow** type annotations out of the box.

 ### Effector follows five basic principles: